AdobeDocs/experience-manager-cloud-service.en/help/assets/download-assets-contenthub.md

 The Content Hub lets you download and share your assets.
 The Content Hub UI displays approved assets.
 These assets may include images, videos, or any other digital content.
 The Content Hub enhances accessibility and adaptability for effective asset distribution.

-You can download a single asset or multiple assets using the Content Hub.
-The original versions of the asset are downloaded.
+You can download a single asset or multiple assets or the available renditions of asset(s) using the Content Hub.

 ## Download single asset {#download-single-asset}